Beyond Motor Carrier Compliance

 I bring over 30 years of trucking industry experience to Acuity.
 I worked my way up from driving to managing the safety operations of a transportation company, culminating in owning and managing my own regional trucking company.
 My main goal at Acuity is to help you, the motor carrier, the owner/operator and the driver better understand the insurance industry and help shape Acuity’s products and services to better meet your needs.
 I regularly provide ongoing trucking training to Acuity employees to help them understand the unique needs of those in the trucking/transportation industry.
 With over 30 years in the transportation sector, as both a company driver and as owner and manager of a trucking company, I have first-hand experience that helps me understand the challenges truckers’ face, and detailed knowledge of transportation regulations.
 My experience coupled with a background in insurance loss control can help answer and provide solutions to any issues that may arise.

 Each motor carrier’s unique operational challenges come with their own safety challenges in complying with the Federal Motor Carrier’s Safety Regulations (FMCSR).
-Though the industry has done a great job improving safety, the National Highway Traffic Safety Administration (NHTSA) shows 4,951 fatalities in collisions with large trucks in 2018, a slight increase from 4,905 in 2017.
+Though the industry has done a great job improving safety, the Insurance Institute for Highway Safety (IIHS) shows 4,714 fatalities in collisions with large trucks in 2021, a 17% increase from 2020.

 The FMCSA and NHTSA conducted the Large Truck Crash Causation Study (LTCCS) to examine the reasons for serious crashes involving large trucks.
 Of the 141,000 large trucks estimated to have been involved in crashes during the study period, results show which critical reasons—driver, vehicle, or environment—contributed to crashes.